NethermindEth/sedge/README.md

 > Enter sedge

 We want Sedge to take care of all of the above for you.
-With just a few clicks or steps, Sedge can create an entire ethereum staking architecture that supports client diversity and Ethereum's latest features, while being completely free and open source.
+With just a few clicks or steps, Sedge can create an entire Ethereum staking architecture that supports client diversity and Ethereum's latest features, while being completely free and open source.
 We want Sedge to save you from making costly mistakes in this complex setup; along with hours or days of research, reading and testing.
 We want you to be able to stake easily with or without blockchain knowledge by giving you the tools to help this amazing community (and earn some good money of course 😉).

 We want to share our knowledge in this topic and create something that allows everyone to easily and safely set up lots of diverse validators.

 We don't want to stop at Ethereum.
 We also want to help stakers of other PoS networks/chains, so if your favourite chain is not here, you are more than welcome to contribute!

-## 🔥 What can you do with sedge today?
+## 🔥 What can you do with Sedge today?

 - Select an execution, consensus and validator client node (manually or automatically) and generate a `docker-compose` script with production-tested configurations to run the setup you want.
 - Don't remember `docker-compose` commands or flags for your setup?
 Check docker logs of the running services with `sedge logs`, and shut them down with `sedge down`